buidlers-fm/catalog/docs/tester_guide.md

 As such, you can expect to see lots of imperfections and weird things in the search results and book details: wonky capitalization, missing descriptions or covers, descriptions that are randomly in another language, cover images that are just a photo of an actual book, and more!
 Oh, and everything is a little wonkier for books whose original language is not English.

-But take heart: we will soon let you edit book details, and add/change cover images, so that you can fix whatever bothers you.
+But!
+You can edit book details, and add/change cover images, so that you can fix whatever bothers you.
+(Click "edit this book" from a book's page.)
 And we hope that there will be books for which you find it worthwhile to do so.
 (See the note about OpenLibrary near the bottom of this page, for more on why you might do so.)

-In the meantime, one tangible thing you can do to help: when you search for a book and get duplicate results (multiple results that all seem more or less correct), try to choose the "best" record (often the one with the most editions, or that has a cover image or the most filled-out details) as the one you interact with.
+Another tangible thing you can do to help: when you search for a book and get duplicate results (multiple results that all seem more or less correct), try to choose the "best" record (often the one with the most editions, or that has a cover image or the most filled-out details) as the one you interact with.
 Sometimes it's really not clear which one is the "best" record, and that's okay!
 But our system is set up to "learn" which book results are the best based on which ones you interact with (i.e., add to your lists/shelves or write notes about, etc), so you can help us filter for the best results just by paying extra attention to this as you use catalog.

 # bugs and errors